benjystanton/benjystanton.github.io/src/posts/2025-07-20-a-few-quick-notes-before-i-go-on-hols.md

 ## Going on hols

-I'm off on homiday for a week.
+I'm off on holiday for a week.
 Trying to quickly finish this post and merge the branch before we take off.

 ## Bookmarks